xone4/NexusAI-Cognitive-Lab/DETAILED_PLAN.md

 *   **Completed Foundational Implementation:**
     *   **World Model Data Structures:** `types.ts` defines `WorldModelEntity`, `WorldModelRelationship`, and `WorldModelPrinciple`.
     *   **Persistent Storage:** `dbService.ts` includes a `worldModel` store to persist the AI's knowledge base.
-    *   **AI Interaction Tool:** The `world_model` tool is available in `nexusAIService.ts`, allowing the AI to query its internal knowledge graph as part of a plan.
+    *   **AI Interaction Tool:** The `world_model` and `update_world_model` tools are available in `nexusAIService.ts`, allowing the AI to query and update its internal knowledge graph.
     *   **Visualization Interface:** A dedicated `WorldModelView.tsx` component provides a graph-based visualization of entities and their relationships, along with an editor to manually curate the model.
 *   **Future Work:**
-    1.  **Implement Causal Reasoning:** Develop a `Causal Inference Engine` to distinguish correlation from causation.
+    1.  **Implement Causal Reasoning:** Develop a `Causal Inference Engine` tool to distinguish correlation from causation.
-    2.  **Enable Proactive Monitoring:** Create an `Anomaly Detection Sentinel` to proactively identify unusual patterns.
+    2.  **Enable Proactive Monitoring:** Create an `Anomaly Detection Sentinel` tool to proactively identify unusual patterns in system data or external feeds.
-    3.  **Build Structured Knowledge:** Enhance the World Model into a full **Knowledge Graph Synthesizer** that can automatically ingest and structure information from memory and external sources.
+    3.  **Build Structured Knowledge:** Evolve the `update_world_model` tool into a full **Knowledge Graph Synthesizer** that can automatically ingest unstructured text (from memory, search results) and transform it into structured entities and relationships.

 ---
 ### Phase 12: Strategic Foresight & Simulation - 💡 Planned
 *   **Objective:** Evolve the AI into a strategist that can simulate future outcomes and test hypotheses in a safe, virtual environment.
 *   **Detailed Development Plan:**
     1.  **Design the Simulation Sandbox:**
-        *   **Virtual World Model:** Build a flexible `Simulation Sandbox` environment that allows for the representation of different scenarios and complex interactions between agents or variables.
+        *   **Virtual World Model:** Build a flexible `Simulation Sandbox` tool that allows the AI to represent different scenarios and complex interactions between agents or variables.
         *   **Scenario Definition:** Allow the AI to define rules, goals, and constraints for simulations based on a given problem.
     2.  **"Wargaming" Mechanisms using Competing Sub-Agents:**
         *   Enable the AI to formulate multiple strategies and assign them to competing teams of Sub-Agents within the sandbox to test their effectiveness.